Lachlan-Mayne/english-notes/Peter/Human Resources.md

 ## Qantas HR Management
 - Increase in turnover from 4.8% in 2018 to 8.6% in 2023
+	- Ineffective
 - Decrease in absenteeism averaging about 9 days/year
+	- Improving, but still not good
+-